PrestaShop/prestashop-specs/back-office/wishlist.md

 - When a user adds a product from a list page (where they cannot select a combination), the product added to the wishlist is the "default" product combination.
 That is, the product is added with its default combination and quantity.
 - If the user selects a combination in the product sheet, then this combination is added, not the "default" product combination

-Customizable products
+Customizable products :
-- If the user has selected the desired customisation before adding the item to their favorites, the product is will be added with the selected customisation
+No matter if the user has chosen his customisation or not, when he adds his customisable product to his favorites, it will be saved without his customisation.
-- If the user has not defined a customization before adding the product to their favorites, the product is added to the wishlist without any customization.
+If it is a product with a mandatory customisation then the user will not be able  to add this product to the cart without going back to the product sheet (see US Add to cart) > he will have to click on the CTA Customize in order to be redirected to the product sheet, fill in the customisation and then add it to the basket.

-- in both cases, they will not be able to add this product to the cart without going back to the product sheet (see US Add to cart)
+Since the customisation is not registered in the wishlist, it will not be possible to add the same product twice but with different customisations.
+The product will only appear once in the wishlist.

 Logged-in user:
 For a logged-in user, when clicking on the heart, a pop-in is displayed offering them the option to add this product to: